anshulsamar/anshulsamar.github.io/_texts/psych103.md

 how privileged we are to be able to be here and to say: "I understand.
 What next?"

-Psych 103 ends not with a call to action, but a call to question.
-A call to curiosity.
+Psych 103 ends not with a call to action, but a call to curiosity.
 And a call to see consequence, not in headlines or textbooks, but behind the eyes and in the hands of *real* students.

 My deepest gratitude to all the students in Psych 103 this quarter for